 e: emsmoama@gmail.com

-After attending my first GNO event in 2013, I was both moved and blown away by the amount of money a room full of women on a mission can raise and I instantly wanted to be a bigger part of that.
-I became a member of the GNO committee in 2014.
 My husband Brett and I are born and bred here in Echuca Moama.
 We are both very passionate about our town and giving back to the community that has given so much to us.
 I feel proud that our children see us involved in community projects that are so close to our hearts.

 I love that every cent we raise goes straight back into our community to help lighten the load for locals battling cancer.
 Everyone knows someone who has been through or is fighting the cancer battle.
 For me it was my Grandma.
 We were extremely close and I was with her for most of her treatments and in her final hours of life.
 I know she would be so proud of what I am part of.
+When people tell me their family members or themselves have benefited from the GNO fund I feel a great sense of pride not only for myself but for the women of our community - without them we wouldn’t have been able to raise more than $250,000.
+Being part of GNO has given me purpose, passion, invaluable friendships and a drive to continue on a path that is making a difference to so many people’s lives.

 e: brettandmelsands@hotmail.com

-In 2015, at just 32 – with a two year old son and four month old baby daughter, my world was turned upside down when I was diagnosed with breast cancer.
-While this was obviously a very difficult time in my life, it was also incredibly inspiring and has given me a greater appreciation for life.
+In 2015, at just 32 - with a two year old son and four month old baby daughter, my world was turned upside down when I was diagnosed with breast cancer.

 The kindness and generosity we were shown from family, friends and the entire community was unbelievable and I will be eternally grateful.
 I was also lucky enough to be a recipient of the GNO Supportive Care Fund and cared for by the wonderful oncology team at ERH and I can honestly say knowing I was surrounded by so many people who cared is what got me through my darkest days.

-At the end of my treatment in 2016, I decided to join the GNO committee because I wanted to give back to the amazing community who have given so much to me.
 I know the physical, emotional and financial strain a cancer diagnosis can put on a family and I want everyone to feel the same warm embrace of love that I did in their time of need.

 A cancer journey can be marked by loss but the GNO has helped to give me purpose and allowed me to focus on what we can give to lighten the load for others battling this cruel disease.
 I am constantly in awe of what our generous community can achieve and proud to be part of something that, I know first hand, is making a difference in people’s lives.